approach0/azbert/README.md

 ## About
 Here we share a pretrained BERT model that is aware of math tokens.
 The math tokens are treated specially and tokenized using [pya0](https://github.com/approach0/pya0), which adds very limited new tokens for latex markup (total vocabulary is just 31,061).

-This model is trained on 4 x 2 Tesla V100 with a total batch size of 64, using Math StackExchange data with 2.7 million sentence pairs for 7 epochs.
+This model is trained on 4 x 2 Tesla V100 with a total batch size of 64, using Math StackExchange data with 2.7 million sentence pairs trained for 7 epochs.

 ### Usage
 Download and try it out